hackthenorthRAR/BeerKart/README.md

 1. UX and UI Design: Conducting thorough user research to understand the pain points of our user and continue to improve the user experience and user interface design.
 2. New and Improved Features: We hope to implement a few more features that we believe would truly benefit the web application.
 These include the ability for a user to schedule bottle pick up services with date, time, and location, the ability to auto-assign Collectors with pick up orders, the ability to give Collectors and Schedulers a star rating after pick up, and to have a continuous search method that will allow Collectors to be auto assigned to pick up orders so long as they are online and available.

-## Built With

-The design of the product took form in many ways.
-We planned our product mostly through pen and paper, whiteboarding, and through shared Google Docs.
-The UI was created using Sketch App.
-And we developed and deployed BeerKart using CockroachDB, Firebase, Google Maps API, Jinja 2, Flask, Python, HTML, CSS, JavaScript, and AJAX.